-dx = "<list-of-lengths>"
+dx = "ds-of-lengths>"

 The <length> values are processed in the same manner as the 'dx' attribute on the 'tspan' element, with the following exception: If the referenced alternate glyphs are rendered instead of the Unicode characters inside the 'altGlyph' element, then any relative X coordinates specified via an 'dx' attribute on this element or any ancestor 'text' or 'tspan' elements for Unicode characters 2 through n within the 'altGlyph' element are ignored.
-Any relative X coordinate specified via an 'dx' attribute on this element or any ancestor 'text' or 'tspan' elements for the first Unicode character within the 'altGlyph' element are a new relative X coordinate specified via an 'dx' attribute on this element or any ancestor 'text' or 'tspan' elements for the first Unicode character within the 'altGlyph' element sets a new relative X coordinate for the current text position before rendering the first alternate glyph.
-Animatable: yes.
+Any relative X coordinate specified via an 'dx' attribute on this element or any ancestor 'text' or 'tspan' elements for the first Unicode character within the 'altGlyph' element sets a new relative X coordinate for the current text position before rendering the first alternate glyph.

-dy = "<list-of-lengths>"
+dy = "dy = "list-of-lengths>"